Trivadis/LocalizationWithNgxTranslate/README.md

     <strong>{{ 'HOME.GENDER' | translate:{gender:gender} | translateSelector:gender }}</strong>
 </span>
 ```
-This TranslateSelectorPipe implementation was crated by @atiris you can find the original source [here](https://github.com/ngx-translate/core/issues/150#issuecomment-330825289).
+This TranslateSelectorPipe implementation was crated by [@atiris](https://github.com/atiris) you can find the original source [here](https://github.com/ngx-translate/core/issues/150#issuecomment-330825289).

-### Switch language
+### Switch between languages

+With the language service it's easy to switch between languages.
+To switch to the required language, call `translate.use(lang: string)`